Methylene Blue and the Potential for Neuroprotection

 Therapeutic Uses Beyond Neuroscience:

-• /antifungal agent
+• Antibacterial/antifungal agent

 • Treatment of numerous skin disorders (psoriasis, herpes simplex) due to anti-fungal properties

-Using Methylene Blue:
+Clinical Trials Using Methylene Blue:

-• A number of trials over the last decade examined various aspects related to the neuroprotection properties of MB, including preventing memory decline & cognitive impairment post-surgery or stroke patients.
+• A number of trials over the last decade examined various aspects related to the neuroprotection properties of MB, including preventing decline & cognitive impairment post-surgery or stroke patients.

 The results so far offer hope that methylene blue may aid in protecting our brains – and now let us delve into the mechanism behind this potential action.